kevinliu-bmb/MMTPy/README.md

 __Details__

-- The [c] compartment is the cytoplasmic space, which is where most of the microbe internal metabolic reactions occur.
+- The [c] compartment is the cytoplasmic space, where most of the microbe's internal metabolic reactions occur.

 - The [p] compartment is the periplasmic space, which is the space between the inner and outer membranes of Gram-negative bacteria.